-the Second Amendment is among the "fundamental rights"5 that limit state and local governments as well as the federal government.
+In 2010, in McDonald v.
+City of Chicago, 561 U.S. 742 (2010), the Supreme Court held in another 5-4 ruling that the Second Amendment is among the "fundamental rights" that limit state and local governments as well as the federal government.
 The Court invalidated a Chicago law entirely prohibiting the possession of handguns, but reiterated that a broad spectrum of gun laws remain constitutionally permissible.6

 II.
-THE POST-HELLER LANDSCAPE: COURTS OVERWHELMINGLY REJECT CHALLENGES TO FEDERAL, STATE, AND LOCAL GUN LAWS
+THE POST-HELLER LANDSCAPE: COURTS HAVE CONSISTENTLY UPHELD STRONG GUN SAFETY LAWS

 Since Heller and McDonald, courts have been inundated with claims that various federal, state, and local laws regulating firearms violate the Second Amendment.
-These claims have been asserted in both civil lawsuits and criminal prosecutions-and the vast majority of them have failed.
-Altogether, in the more than 1,230 state and federal court decisions tracked by Giffords Law Center since Heller, courts have rejected the Second Amendment challenges 93% of the time.
+These claims have been asserted in both civil lawsuits and criminal prosecutions-and the vast majority of these challenges to gun safety laws have failed, largely because the Supreme Court already rejected them in Heller.
+As described above, that decision expressly endorsed lifesaving gun regulations like concealed carry regulations, laws prohibiting dangerous people from accessing guns, and safe storage laws.
+Most lower courts have taken seriously Heller's instruction that the Second Amendment is "not unlimited" by consistently voting to uphold laws like these that protect the public without infringing constitutional rights.